 At Padworth, students normally study up to four AS Levels during the first year with supporting courses, such as IELTs where needed.
 It is possible to study 4 subjects but this will need prior discussion with the Deputy Principal, especially for students also studying IELTS.
 During the course of the first year, depending on performance and after careful discussion, it may be appropriate for a student to drop one of their subjects and carry the remainder through to A Level.

-Padworth offers a wide range of subjects including accounting, art and design, biology, business studies, chemistry, economics, English language and literature, geography, government and politics, mathematics (pure maths, mechanics and statistics), further mathematics, physics, psychology, and sociology.
+Padworth offers a wide range of subjects including accounting, art and design, biology, business studies, chemistry, economics, English language and literature, geography, government and politics, mathematics (pure maths, mechanics and statistics), further mathematics, music, physics, psychology, and sociology.
 Please note that further mathematics counts as two A Levels and is only for very capable mathematicians.